What it means to commit to the wrong Git branch

 You thought you were working on MG-200-correct-branch, but you were actually working on MG-201-wrong-branch.

-First, you’ll need to run a command that allows you to see what commits have and have not been pushed to the server:
+First, you'll need to run a command that allows you to see what commits have and has not been pushed to the server:

 Here’s some example output: